Portishead Railway: Getting authorisation

 In the 17th and 18th centuries, Bristol harbour had been paramount as the focus of international trade with the New World.
 However the city centre location, and the difficult tidal negotiation of the Avon valley, was increasingly a constraint on development, particularly as larger vessels came into use.
-A number of schemes were put forward without success, but in 1846 the Portbury Pier and Railway Company obtained parliamentary authority to build a floating pier near Portbury, on the west side of the Avon near its mouth, and a railway to connect it to Bristol.
+A number of schemes were put forward without success, but in 1846 the Portbury Pier and Railway Company obtained authority in the Portbury Pier and Railway Act 1846 (9 & 10 Vict. c. cccxliv) to build a floating pier near Portbury, on the west side of the Avon near its mouth, and a railway to connect it to Bristol.
 Isambard Kingdom Brunel had proposed the development, and the railway was to be operated on the atmospheric principle, in which trains were propelled by a piston in a tube between the rails, from which the air ahead of the train had been exhausted by stationary steam engines.

 At this time the collapse of investor confidence following the period of railway mania was taking effect, therefore finance for the work could not be raised and the new company was dissolved.

 In 1849 a small stone pier was built at Portishead, and packet steamers unloaded passengers there from that time; but this did little to reduce the desire to improve the city's port facilities, and competing factions tried to get approval for their schemes.
-In July 1862 the Bristol Port Railway and Pier Company obtained Parliamentary authority for a railway on the eastern side of the Avon at "Clifton" (actually Hotwells), to a new dock at Avonmouth.
+In July 1862 the Bristol Port Railway and Pier Company obtained an act of Parliament, the Bristol Port, Railway and Pier Act 1862 (25 & 26 Vict. c. clix), giving authority for a railway on the eastern side of the Avon at "Clifton" (actually Hotwells), to a new dock at Avonmouth.
 This line opened in March 1865.

 Those who favoured a port on the western side of the Avon were not deterred by the progress of the alternative, and formulated a scheme for a dock at Portbury, and a railway to serve it running from a junction with the Bristol and Exeter Railway (B&ER), with a branch to Portishead.
-The Company would be the Bristol & Portishead Pier & Railway Company.
+The company would be the Bristol and Portishead Pier and Railway Company.
 The main line would have curved sharply to the north before reaching Portished, and run directly to a northwards pier on the coast somewhat east of the present Portbury Wharf location.
 The branch was to continue directly west from a junction near Sheepway Gate Farm to the Portishead station.
-This scheme easily got its authorising Act of Parliament on 29 June 1863, with a capital of £300,000 and borrowing powers of £66,600.
+This scheme easily got its authorising act of Parliament, the Bristol and Portishead Pier and Railway Act 1863 (26 & 27 Vict. c. cvii), on 29 June 1863, with a capital of £300,000 and borrowing powers of £66,600.